 Earlier on Wednesday, a small group of Palestinian protesters threw rocks at police while hundreds of Jewish visitors entered the flashpoint holy site.

-Amateur from the scene appeared to show police using sponge-tipped projectiles intended to be non-lethal as the protesters barricaded themselves inside the mosque.
+Amateur video from the scene appeared to show police using sponge-tipped plastic projectiles intended to be non-lethal as the protesters barricaded themselves inside the mosque.
 Police said a firebomb thrown by one of the protesters set a carpet outside the mosque on fire, but it was quickly extinguished.
 No injuries were reported.

 Hamas said Wednesday ahead of the march that Israel would bear "full responsibility for the repercussions" if it allowed the marchers "to approach our holy sites," without elaborating.